Bangladesh factory hit by deadly fire made Hudson's Bay clothing

 "We have a 'no tolerance' policy with all our vendors when it comes to unauthorized outsourcing," she said, adding that it was investigating the situation.

-A series of deadly incidents at Bangladeshi factories, including a building collapse in April that killed more than 1,100 people, has raised international concern over safety standards in the South Asian country's booming, $20 billion (12.5 billion pounds) garment industry.
+A series of deadly incidents at Bangladeshi factories, including a building collapse in April that killed more than 1,100 people, has raised international concern over safety standards in the South Asian country's booming, $20 billion garment industry.

-The April collapse was the world's deadliest industrial accident since the 1984 Bhopal disaster in India, and has prompted calls for retailers and global brands to commit to making changes needed to ensure worker safety.
+The April collapse was the world's deadliest industrial accident since the 1984 Bhopal disaster in India.

-(Additional reporting by Jessica Wohl in Chicago and Julie Gordon in Vancouver, Editing by Jeffrey Hodgson)